russellsavela/russellsavela.github.io/index.md

 ## Russ Savela CS-499 Portfolio

-This is the portfolio site for the CS-499 project.
+This is the portfolio site created by Russ Savela for the CS-499 portfolio project.

 ### Professional Self Assessment